makrai/notes/su2103-whitening-sentence.md

     * augments unsupervised learning with training on SNLI dataset
   * pre-trained methods
-    * Humeau+ (2019) addressed the run-time overhead of the cross-encoder from BERT and presented a method (poly-encoders) to compute a score between context vectors and pre-computed candidate embeddings using attention
+    * Humeau+ (2019) addressed the run-time overhead of the cross-encoder from BERT and presented poly-encoders to compute a score between context vectors and pre-computed candidate embeddings using attention
     * Reimers and Gurevych, (2019) is a modification of the pretrained BERT
       * use siamese and triplet network structures to derive semantically meaningful sentence embeddings that can be compared using cosine